iainctduncan/scheme-for-max/README.md

 Scheme-for-Max (s4m) is an open source Max/MSP external to enable scripting and live coding Max/MSP with Scheme / Lisp.
 It is available as a packages for Mac and Windows (32 and 64), and as source.
 It has been developed and tested on Max 8, but may well work on Max 7 too, unknown as yet.

-**2020-05-06 0.1.5: This release is the first windows beta.
+**2020-05-06 0.1.6: This release is the new windows beta.
 This required the main object to be renamed from s4m.scm to s4m.
 Demo videos are not yet updated.**

 **Windows Known Issues:**
 * Saving from the popup editor is not yet working on Windows